JunoBench: A Benchmark Dataset of Crashes in Python Machine Learning Jupyter Notebooks: Introduction

 \section{Introduction}

-Machine learning (ML) and deep learning (DL) are increasingly used in modern software programs, with Jupyter notebooks emerging as a dominant development environment for ML prototyping~\cite{nasahecc2024, Grotov22notebook}.
-Notebooks offer a flexible, interactive interface that supports incremental coding, intermediate feedback, and out-of-order execution.
+Machine learning (ML) and deep learning (DL) are increasingly used in modern software programs, with Jupyter notebooks emerging as a dominant development environment for Python-based ML prototyping~\cite{nasahecc2024, Grotov22notebook} (here referred to as \emph{ML notebooks}).
+Notebooks offer a flexible, interactive interface that supports incremental coding, intermediate feedback, and custom execution order for notebook cells.
 These features make notebooks well suited for exploratory ML development, but also introduce unique debugging challenges~\cite{Grotov22notebook}.
-Even worse, the use of complex ML libraries, such as TensorFlow and PyTorch, make ML prototyping extra error prone~\cite{islamComprehensiveStudyDeep2019}.
+When combined with the inherent complexity of data manipulation and the intensive use of advanced ML and DL libraries, these factors further increase the likelihood of errors during ML prototyping~\cite{islamComprehensiveStudyDeep2019}.

-Existing tools offer limited support for identifying ML bugs, especially in the notebook environment~\cite{desantanaBugAnalysisJupyter2024}.
-One critical missing component is benchmarks.
+Existing tools offer limited support for identifying ML bugs, especially in notebook environments~\cite{desantanaBugAnalysisJupyter2024}.
+This limitation is partly due to the lack of benchmark datasets for systematic evaluation.
 Benchmarks are crucial for advancing automatic debugging research by providing standardized datasets of real-world bugs for reproducible evaluation~\cite{Kistowski2015benchmark}.
-While prior work~\cite{morovatiBugsMachineLearningbased2023, liangGDefect4DLDatasetGeneral2022, kimDenchmarkBugBenchmark2021, zhangEmpiricalStudyTensorFlow2018, wardatDeepLocalizeFaultLocalization2021} focuses on ML bugs in Python scripts (\texttt{.py} files), they do not account for the unique semantics of Jupyter notebooks.
-Furthermore, existing ML bug benchmarks (\eg~\cite{morovatiBugsMachineLearningbased2023}) mix bug symptoms such as bad performance, incorrect functionality, and crashes.
-Crashes which cause code execution to terminate, are particularly valuable for benchmarking in the context of notebooks, as they are clearly observable from error outputs in \texttt{.ipynb} files.
+While prior work~\cite{morovatiBugsMachineLearningbased2023, liangGDefect4DLDatasetGeneral2022, kimDenchmarkBugBenchmark2021, zhangEmpiricalStudyTensorFlow2018, wardatDeepLocalizeFaultLocalization2021} focus on ML bugs in Python scripts (\texttt{.py} files), they do not account for the unique semantics of notebooks (\texttt{.ipynb}) such as persistent execution state and out-of-order execution.

+Furthermore, existing ML bug benchmarks (e.g., \cite{morovatiBugsMachineLearningbased2023}) often mix heterogeneous bug symptoms such as performance degradation, incorrect functionality, and crashes.
+Among these, crashes represent the most disruptive symptom, as they terminate program execution, and are the most common in ML programs~\cite{islamComprehensiveStudyDeep2019, morovatiBugsMachineLearningbased2023, desantanaBugAnalysisJupyter2024}.
+Crashes are especially suitable for evaluating debugging techniques because they produce observable and reproducible errors that can be used to assess localization and repair effectiveness.
+In the notebook setting, crashes are particularly important, as a crashing cell can alter the notebook’s execution state and lead to unexpected behavior in subsequent cells.